lupyuen/lupyuen.github.io/src/pinecone.md

 And you might earn a free PineCone Evaluation Board!

-We're in the middle of a pandemic...
+We're in the middle of a pandemic.
 Why not take the time to learn some RISC-V...
 And contribute to the RISC-V Open Source Ecosystem!

 [Check out my articles](https://lupyuen.github.io)